-More on that theme – how much the world has changed – in future posts!
+More on that theme – how much the world has changed – in a future post!

 But first, what did I learn from El Tambo and Cochancay?
 So many things!
 About the importance of community organization.
 About how important it was to charge a nominal fee for a basic, sufficient allocation of water, and increasing marginal costs for more use, to encourage conservation.
 And I learned a lot of Cañari Spanish!

 But from an engineering point of view, I was also learning.
 As a “mechanical” engineer, this was really the first time I had built such large concrete structures, and the two 100m3 tanks we built in El Tambo and Cochancay seemed way over-designed.

 In my next post, covering my hike up Mooselauke, I will begin to tell the story of the water system we built in San Rafael – a village across the valley from El Tambo, affected by water-born typhoid, where we built Ecuador’s first ferrocement water tank.
 A 70% reduction in cost when compared with the reinforced concrete tanks we built in El Tambo and Conchancay.
 And we designed and built a Cretan Sail windmill to pump water for the system.